Common Use Cases

 To record data from a udp port (7502 by default) to a pcap file in the current directory and write the metadata to a json file with the same name, simply use:

-$ ouster-cli source <SENSOR_HOSTNAME> record
+$ ouster-cli source <SENSOR_HOSTNAME> save_raw .pcap

 This will record until you keyboard interrupt, i.e., use CTRL+C. You can also set it to record a specific length or number of packets, or to use different ports for lidar and IMU data.
 As always with ouster-cli, use --help to discover how those options work.